Join a Lab

 Greensborough, Vic

-There is no cost to participate in The Greensborough Lab.
+There is no cost to participate in The Lab Greensborough.

 Highett, Vic

-The Lab Highett currently run on Wednesdays from 4.30 – 6.30pm during school terms at the Highett Neighborhood Community House at 2 Livingstone St, Highett.
+The Lab Highett runs on Mondays and Wednesdays from 4.30 – 6.30pm during school terms at The Peterson Centre, Cnr Peterson Street & Highett Road.

 To register and for location details, please click on the orange REGISTER button on this page and register your details and those of your child.
 Select the Highett Lab from the list at the top of the child registration form.